Node.js

 true

-Determines if the request body should be analyzed
+Determines whether the request body should be analyzed.

 TA_BLOCKING_CONFIG_REGION_BLOCKING_ENABLED